akemoah/ELK/README.md

 EOF
 ```

-  - create playbook in current folder `main.yml` with content
+  - create playbook in current folder `main.yml` with content, `become: yes` may be required if `remote_user` is not
+    root

 ```bash
 cat > main.yml << EOF